MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-voicemail-policies.md

 ### Enable transcription

 This setting controls whether the Cloud Voicemail service will generate a text transciption of the recorded voicemail and include it in the voicemail message.
+The transcription will be done based on the language detected in the recorded voicemail.

 ### Transcription translation

 This setting controls whether the Cloud Voicemail service will translate the transcription of the recorded voicemail.
-The translation will be
+The translation will be attempted into the preferred language of the voicemail receiver.

 ### Transcription profanity masking